Meet the Staff

 Grant Richards has always had a deep fascination of movies.
 He started in the industry by writing film and television scripts.
-However, as much as he loved to write, it was not enough; he had a strong desire to make movies, and that is why he took the next step by becoming an independent filmmaker.
+However, as much as he loved to write, it was not enough; he had a strong desire to make movies.
+That is why he took the next step and became an independent filmmaker.
 Grant’s first film was a feature-length documentary entitled A Woman’s Place in the World.
 His next feature-length film was a romantic comedy called It’ll Happen about his dating nightmares.
-His next feature was a thriller called Spyware, and his last feature was horror called Death Pact.
+His next feature was a thriller called Spyware, and his last feature was a horror called Death Pact.
 Grant has made over 50 short films, some of which include Grown-ups, Dark Ninja, Dana’s Dreams, Mischief, Riding the Crimson Wave, Insectors, Alone, A Bad Day, The Rendezvous, The Elevator Diaries, The Genre Experiment, The Chase, In a Parked Car, The Fight, The Debate, and Up Up and Away.

-In addition to making films, Grant teaches film history and film production at Gavilan College in Gilroy, California.
-He teaches a wide variety of film classes, including Film and Fiction, Introduction to the Cinema, American Cinema, Approaches to Modern Cinema, International Cinema, Screenplay Writing, TV History, Film Production, and Audio Production.
-He is also running the Film & TV Program at the college.
+In addition to making films, Grant teaches film history and film production at Gavilan College.
+He teaches a wide variety of film classes, including Film and Fiction, Introduction to the Cinema, American Cinema, Approaches to Modern Cinema, International Cinema, Screenplay Writing, TV History, Film Production, Audio Production, and Digital Editing and Special Effects.
+Grant is also the head of the Film & TV Program at the college.

 TIM AHLIN (Professor)